jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/vulnerabilities/management/treatments.md

 A pop-up **Observations**
 window will appear,
-where the user manager must
-provide their observation
-concerning the requested
-treatment and decide whether
-they approve or reject it.
+where the user manager or the vulnerability manager must provide their observation concerning the requested treatment and decide whether they approve or reject it.